joshem163/TOPOFORMER/README.md

 # TOPOLOGY, MEET ATTENTION: THE TOPOFORMER FOR GRAPH LEARNING
-Welcome to the **Topo-TR** repository!
+Welcome to the **TOPOFORMER** repository!
 Topo-TR is an innovative machine learning framework designed for graph property prediction.
 It seamlessly integrates *topological data analysis (TDA)* with *transformer* architectures to enhance graph learning.

 At the core of Topo-TR is **Topo-Scan**, a novel technique that efficiently encodes rich topological signatures into a sequential format, boosting model performance.